fabianwilliams/agentframeworkdeepdive/README.md

         // Create agent with function tool
         AIAgent agent = new ChatClientAgent(
             chatClient,
-            new ChatClientAgentOptions
-            {
-                Instructions = "You are an expert on Jamaican geography and history.
-Use available tools when needed.", Name = "GeographyExpert",
+            instructions: "You are an expert on Jamaican geography and history.
+Use available tools when needed.",
+            name: "GeographyExpert",
-                Tools = new[] { AIFunctionFactory.Create(GetParishInfo) }
+            tools: new[] { AIFunctionFactory.Create(GetParishInfo) });
-            });

         string userPrompt = "Tell me about the parish where the Morant Bay Rebellion occurred.";
         Console.WriteLine($"📚 Question: {userPrompt}\n");